carlospolop/legion/README.md

 ![](https://github.com/carlospolop/legion/blob/master/images/legion-protos.png)

 ## Brute force
-All the protocols included in Legion that could be bruteforce, can be bruteforce using Legion.
+All the protocols included in Legion that could be brut eforce, can be brute force using Legion.
 To see if a service can be brute forced and which command line will be used to do so (by default "hydra" is implemented, if hydra was not available metasploit or nmap will be used) set the protocol and the set the intensity to "3".

 Example of brute forcing ssh: